Undisclosed Ties to Anti-Fracking Group Cast Haze Over UNT Smog Research

 A separate project poster for the 2015 Graduate Student Symposium of the Federation of North Texas Area Universities detailed work that the UNT team had performed that linked shale gas activities with regional ozone, the same subject as the peer-reviewed study published last summer.
 The researchers used those findings to push for regulatory changes, as the poster describes:

-“[I]n order to effectively control ozone level [sic] to attain the national standard level it is necessary to include strategies and techniques to lower the emission levels of all shale gas production activities.
+“[I]n order to effectively control ozone level [sic] to attain the national standard level it is necessary to include strategies and techniques to lower the emission levels of all shale gas production activities.”

 Jim Schermbeck, the head of Downwinders at Risk, as blogged frequently about UNT’s ozone research, providing a megaphone for research that Downwinders has financially supported.
 Schermbeck bragged in April of 2014 of what “Downwinders at Risk did this past week to make sure Thursday’s air quality meeting wasa [sic] success,” including heavy promotion of the UNT team’s preliminary ozone research:

-1) Pressed for and got the UNT study linking fracking to smog on the meeting agenda after being told it would not be included.
+1) Pressed for and got the UNT study linking fracking to smog on the meeting agenda after being told it would not be included.2) Sent out releases to the media advertising the UNT presentation.3) Sent out alerts to you and others to let you know about the new UNT study and the meeting itself.

 Failure to Disclose